BattleDemon/IT-Journal-App/README.md

 ### What have I learnt from the project

-1. Aposed to the practice / learning classes before this project i decide to use the qt desinger but for this i decided agaisnt that becuase 1 it didn't have all the qwidgets i ended up using and it felt a bit figide and and less intuitive for stuff like layouts

-2. First project i have done where data storage was a major element i had done some small things before such as saving a highscore and highscore holder not not big data in jsons

-3. ignore This question

-4. first true app i have made aside from the previous games we usually do.
-It was a very diffirent process to making a game which was an intresting progress.

-5. ignore question
+Before this, I'd mostly made the apps in class with the Qt Designer, but for this I decided to write the layout manually instead becuase the Designer didn't have all the widgets I needed and felt a bit too rigid.
+This was also the first time I had really dealt with data storage.
+Before I had only done small things like saving the highscore on a game.
+Finally, this was the first real app I've made compared to the games I usually make, and the process felt very different.
+Having me think about the design, and usability a bit more than i would of.

 ## Sources